Sign In / Sign Out

 Electrical engineering students in the arts, media and engineering concentration undergo training toward integrating principles of digital signal processing, pattern recognition, computer vision and multimedia computing with interdisciplinary objectives, with the goal of enabling new paradigms of human-machine experience that directly address societal needs and facilitate knowledge.
 Examples include media-based intelligent systems for health care and well-being, as well as promotion of environmentally sustainable practices.
 For more information see http://research.ame.asu.edu.

 Eight courses are required, typically five from EEE and three from AME.
 In addition, six hours of thesis are required, typically four credits from EEE and two from AME.

-Students interested in applying to this program must submit the Graduate College online application.
-Students from ABET-accredited undergraduate programs who wish to be considered for a master's program must have a minimum GPA of 3.00 (on a four-point scale) in the last two years of undergraduate course work.
-Students from undergraduate programs that are not accredited by ABET must have a minimum GPA of 3.50 (on a four-point scale) in the last two years of undergraduate course work or have graduated first class with distinction and must score in the 90th percentile or higher on the quantitative section of the GRE general test.
+Students interested in applying to this program must submit the Graduate Education online application.
+Students from ABET-accredited undergraduate programs who wish to be considered for a master's program must have a minimum GPA of 3.00 (on a 4.00 scale) in the last two years of undergraduate course work.
+Students from undergraduate programs that are not accredited by ABET must have a minimum GPA of 3.50 (on a 4.00 scale) in the last two years of undergraduate course work or have graduated first class with distinction and must score in the 90th percentile or higher on the quantitative section of the GRE general test.

 Applicants should submit materials that reflect the hybrid nature of the arts and engineering degree, including a statement of purpose and curriculum vitae demonstrating interest and relevant experience in the area.
 Students will have the opportunity to upload their curriculum vitae and statement of purpose when completing the online application.
 Additionally, the arts, media and engineering program requires three letters of recommendation from individuals familiar with the applicant's ability to succeed in an interdisciplinary research environment.